emjay37/course-in-a-box/modules/moon/_posts/2000-01-02-moon-project.md

 <img src="{{site.baseurl}}/img/ocean.jpg">
 <figcaption>A digital photo of the ocean at Acadia National Park, Maine; taken by Emily Samuel, age 36</figcaption>

-<p>Once you have gathered your data, your final goal is to find a way to display it so that it is meaningful to you and communicates something to others.
+<p><br>Once you have gathered your data, your final goal is to find a way to display it so that it is meaningful to you and communicates something to others.
 If you took photographs or drew sketches, you could create a calendar, timeline, or circle to show the changes in the moon and/or tides.
 You could make a short film or animation.
 You could make an interactive simulation or game.
 The only limit is your own imagination.
 What will you create to honor the Moon?</p>

 <p>The next sections contain information about why the Moon looks different each night,the effect of the Moon on tides, and some tips to get you started in your observations.</p>